Resources for Faculty

 Are there consequences for falling below 12 credits (full-time)?

 Losing full-time status may impact financial aid, billing, immigration, and NCAA status.
-International students may have additional impact on their status in the U.S. And their ability to return to RWU.
-Students who are below full-time status must receive permission from Student Life or CSAS to remain in a residence hall.
+International students may have additional impact on their status in the U.S. and their ability to return to RWU.
+Students who are below full-time status must receive permission from CSAS prior to dropping below 12 credits.
+Students who live on campus must also receive prior approval from the Housing Office to remain in a residence hall.

 How long do students have to finish up work for Incompletes?